moorelabvanderbilt/moorelabwiki/eprocurement.md

 When you're finished entering all the information on this page, press the **Continue** button at the very bottom of the page.

-On the next page, the only thing you need to do is justify your purchase.
+On the next page, the only thing you need to do is justify your purchase in the **Business Purpose Documentation** box.
 Since all of our funding comes from grants with specific purposes, all purchases need to have an explanation of why it pertains to that grant.
 These don't have to be ultra-detailed; usually I just stick with something like, "Strainers for splenic tissue processing" or something like that.
 The approver will let you know if your description is not good enough and have you re-submit if that's the case.

 When you're done explaining yourself, press **Continue** at the bottom of the page.